IOSAppProject-MarketPlace/Market_Place/README.md

 # Market_Place
-A Social Ios Platform to Buy and Sell Stuff
+A Social Ios Platform to Buy and Sell Stuff.
+The video demo is included in this repo and can be viewed at <vid src="https://github.com/IOSAppProject-MarketPlace/Market_Place/blob/main/zoom_1.mp4" width=200>

 ## Note
 1. Please find the code in the compressed folder "Market_Place.zip".
 1. It contains all working directories, workspace file.